-In fact, with so many baby boomers entering old age (and requiring extra medical care), the US Bureau of Labor Statistics projects that the demand for LPNs will increase by 12% during the ten-year period ending in 2026.
+As long at that shortage remains, there will be a need for LPNs.
+The US Bureau of Labor Statistics (BLS) projects that the demand for LPNs will increase by 5% during the ten-year period ending in 2032.

 That said, the job market is shifting.
 LPNs in today's job market are often outflanked by candidates with more advanced degrees.
-For example, the BLS predicts that demand for Registered Nurses (RNs) will increase by 15% over that same ten-year time period.
-Ultimately, the answer to that question we posed up above?
-It's “yes.”
+For example, the BLS predicts that demand for Registered Nurses (RNs) will increase by 6% over that same ten-year time period.
+This equals the need for nearly 1.25 million more RN jobs through 2032.

 1. Limited Job Opportunities: As medical disciplines and practices become more specialized, an increasing number of job openings are shutting out LPNs and requiring an RN (or higher)—especially on the hospital floor.
 For example, an LPN is rarely allowed to work in critical care or the ER.
 As a result, the majority of LPN positions today are relegated to nursing homes, rehabilitation centers, and home care—all noble pursuits, without question.
 But with less career flexibility than an RN or BSN would have.

-2. Limited Autonomy: In most positions, the LPN won’t have any autonomy and must answer to an RN.
+2. Limited Autonomy: In most positions, the LPN won’t have much autonomy and must answer to an RN.
 The LPN’s role may be very limited—and that often translates directly to decreased job security.